MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/manage-allowed-blocked-list-windows-defender-advanced-threat-protection.md

 >[!NOTE]
 >Blocking IPs, domains, or URLs is currently available on limited preview only.
 >This requires sending your custom list to [network protection](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-exploit-guard/enable-network-protection) to be enforeced.
->When Automated investigations finds this indicator during an investigation, it will use the allowed/block list as the basis of its decision to automatically remdiate (blocked list) or skip (allowed list) the entity.
+>When Automated investigations finds this indicator during an investigation, it will use the allowed/block list as the basis of its decision to automatically remediate (blocked list) or skip (allowed list) the entity.

 ## Manage indicators